What was Christmas like in the Victorian era?

 Roast turkey remains the customary fare for Christmas lunch and we can thank the Victorians for this, too.
 In the early 19th century, turkeys would have been too expensive for the majority of households to afford.
 But the development of the railway made them more accessible and affordable, and soon they had become the star attraction at Christmas dinner tables.
 The inclusion of a roast turkey at the end of Charles Dickens’ A Christmas Carol, also helped cement this meaty tradition.

-Read more about the history of Christmas traditions
+Read more of our articles about the history of Christmas traditions